-Hmmm... this next bit seems a bit suspect, a bit vulerable to the exact details of how you have done things... but, in hopes that you did use a sub-folder, and hopes that what it talks about won't arise, but case it helps....
+Hmmm... this next bit seems a bit suspect, a bit vulerable to the exact details of how you have done things... but "it may never happen" to you.
+Furthermore, as I come to edit this section, years after I wrote it, I'm not sure why I am talking about a sub-folder for the .lib and .mod files.
+I hope that what the next bit talks about won't arise for you, but case it helps....

-Unless your .lib and .mod files were in a subfolder of the project's folder, (where they should be, if not in a global repository) the program will moan that a needed library cannot be found.
+Unless your .lib and .mod files were in a subfolder of the project's folder, (where they should be (?? maybe...) if not in a global repository) KiCad may moan that a needed library cannot be found.

 To fix "library not found", go into eeSchema's Preferences|Library, remove the reference to the library it was seeking (that was the right library, but it wasn't WHERE eeschema was looking).
 "Add" it back, using will seem like an absolute path.
 (Internally, it seems to use a relative path, at least when the library is in a folder within the main folder of the project, the one the .pro file is in, even though the path is listed in absolute terms.